Nursing certainly has its rewards, but it can also be a demanding job.

 Did you know if you are a physician, nurse or medical professional, you qualify to take our Botox and cosmetic injectable training courses?

 At National Laser Institute, we offer CE/CME courses that can be completed in as little as 1-2 weeks!
 And if you are on-the-go, we have weekend courses, too.
-Each course is led by some of the industry’s leading nurses, physicians, skincare specialists and cosmetic laser techs with up to 20 years of experience in the field.
+Each session is led by some of the industry’s leading nurses, physicians, skincare specialists and cosmetic laser techs with up to 20 years of experience in the field.

 Our courses include classroom education and clinical hands-on training to provide you with the ultimate learning experience!
 In the classroom, you will learn things like facial anatomy, Botox injection techniques and pre- and post-patient care.